Student Charter

 Study compatibility check

-Students who register for a Bachelor’s programme for the first time and submit their registration in good time (before 1 May) shall be entitled to a study compatibility check.
+Students who register for a Bachelor’s programme for the first time and submit their registration in good time (no later than 1 May) shall be entitled to a study compatibility check.
 There is no study compatibility check when applying for a Bachelor’s programme with a selection procedure.

 What do the study compatibility activities that I have to do for a study programme involve?